Citrix ADC virtual CPU licensing

 Type the IP address of the license server and the port number.

-Note: You must always register NetScaler VPX instance with NetScaler MAS.
-If not done already, enable Register with NetScaler MAS and type NetScaler MAS login credentials.
+You must always register Citrix ADC VPX instance with Citrix ADM.
+If not done already, enable Register with Citrix ADM and type Citrix ADM login credentials.

 In the Allocate licenses window, select the type of license.
 The window displays the total and the available virtual CPUs and also the CPUs that can be allocated.
 Click Get Licenses.